This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (89) Reporting outcomes of major breach of the Code requires:

-2. The Senior Deputy Vice-Chancellor (Research and Industry Engagement) or nominee will inform all relevant parties of the decision and outcome.
+- The Deputy Vice-Chancellor (Research and Industry Engagement) or nominee will inform all relevant parties of the decision and outcome.
 Relevant parties may include but are not limited to affected staff, research collaborators including those at other institutions, all funding organisations, journal editors, ethics committees and professional registration bodies.

 (90) Suspected breaches of the Code must be reported to the relevant institution and/or authority as per the requirement of the Code of Conduct and the relevant legislations and guidelines: